FareezAzem/CloudFormation/README.md

 ## Execution
 - You can run this by executing the shell script create-stack.sh, or update-stack.sh in case your stack was created already.

+## Output
+- It retrieves the LB DNS URL that is needed to access the webpage.